-Gabriela Chambi is a litigation attorney who focuses her practice on employment and labor law, civil rights, professional malpractice and complex litigation.
+Gabriela Chambi is a litigation attorney who focuses her practice on employment and labor law, professional malpractice, complex litigation, and class actions.

 Prior to joining Carr Maloney, Gabriela was a Law Clerk for the Montgomery County (MD) District Court, where she drafted written opinions for all twelve District Court Judges while managing the civil motions docket caseload.